bluebaroncanada/getoptW/README.md

 I really just went through all the code in the MinGW repo and replaced all instances of char with wchar_t.
 This should work and it's free.
 The other option on the web is GPL which means you can't use it commercially unless you compile it as a DLL.
 This one is very small and light.

 Here's the licence preamble from the MinGW version.
+By using this you agree to all the same terms as well as the Selection of Venue paragraph.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"),